eaglewarrior/Machine-learning/README.md

 # Machine-learning
-This repository will contain all the stuffs required for beginners in ML do follow and star this repo for regular updates
+This repository will contain all the stuff required for beginners in ML.
+Do follow and star this repo for regular updates.

-This repo contains data preprocessing steps need to be known by begineers
+This repo contains data preprocessing steps that are needed to be known by beginners.

-For every ML beginner python is recommended ,this repo is full of ML python algorithm.
+For every ML beginner, Python is recommended.
+This repo is full of ML python algorithms.
 # Contributing Guidelines for Hacktoberfest2020

 1. Star it